Preparing Your Child for a Hospital Stay

 Parents can ask children what questions they have about the hospital, and then really listen.
 Children often wonder about things that adults do not even consider.
 Parents should answer children's questions truthfully, but not provide more information than the child is requesting to avoid overwhelming them.
 If a parent does not know, they can assure the child that they will talk with hospital staff to try to find an answer.

-Before a child stays in a hospital, parents and providers should help them to know what to expect.
+Before a child stays in a hospital, parents and providers can help them to know what to expect.
 Here are some tips to guide that process:

-• Tell the child what will happen from beginning to end.
+Tell the child what will happen.
+For a short and straightforward procedure, you may be able to preview the whole hospitalization from beginning to end.
+For more complex hospitalizations, you can focus on the first steps that you know for sure.
 Be truthful but reassuring.
 Focus on what the child will directly experience, and on the details that are most important to that child.

-• Read social stories and show pictures from the hospital.
+Read social stories and show pictures from the hospital.
+Child Life Specialists can help to find or make stories.

-• Make sure the child knows who will be with them.
-Reassure them that someone who cares about them will always be at the hospital.
+Make sure the child knows who will be with them.
 If a parent may need to leave the hospital, try to make sure the child meets and knows the people who will stay with them.

 Parents do not need to have these conversations alone!
-Hospital staff including social workers, psychologists, palliative care providers, and Child Life workers can often help to guide these conversations.
+Hospital staff including social workers, psychologists, palliative care providers, and Child Life Specialists can often help to guide these conversations.

 What to focus on